 Watching the learning

-In fact, it’s quite fun to watch the progress – here you can see it in action: every so often we pick out 16 random words and see how it’s looking… For Epoch think Guess – so this is the first of 8 big rounds of the guessing game… The first word is what was given, and the next 6 words are what was guessed as the surrounding words.
+In fact, it’s quite fun to watch the progress – here you can see it in action.
+For Epoch think ’round’ – so this is showing us the first of 8 rounds of the guessing game… At the end of the epoch we pick 16 random words and view the top 6 guesses for those surrounding words.
 You can see the guesses are terrible – there is very little that makes sense here:

-Our model stores these relationships as vectors (this is a linear algebra thing) and we can visualize these relationships quite nicely in 3D, using the Tensorflow embedding projector – here we can see words similar to siya kolisi who was our SA captain in the Rugby World Cup 2019.
+Our model stores these relationships as vectors (in this case a vector of 300 numbers representing each word) and we can visualize these relationships quite nicely in 3D, using the Tensorflow embedding projector – here we can see words similar to siya kolisi who was our SA captain in the Rugby World Cup 2019.
 Not a bad job, most of the words are rugby-themed, hooray :).